ramses-bemobile/jira-time-tracker/README.md

 Default option is `assignee=currentUser()`, which will display all issues assigned to you.

 If you are not familiar with JQL, you can go to Jira and adjust all basic filters.
 Then switch to Advanced mode and just copy generated JQL to this field.

+### Project keys Comma separated

+Project keys which you want to watch, comma separated values only

+ex1: project1
+ex2: project1, project2, ....